deadmau915/DesingPatterns_BestPractices/README.md

 8. (class_17) Design Patterns (Factory)
     - A short example of a Factory pattern implementation on PHP

+8. (class_18) Design Patterns (Command)
+    - A short example of a Command pattern implementation on PHP

 ## Conclusion

 We are not here yet!